This is a live review; as I gain more experience with the new Watch hardware and watchOS 4 I’ll update the document.

 watchOS 2 is quite a bit more responsive and I think the Australian voice is clearer, particularly for the new faster maximum speaking rates.

 I have the Australian voice set to 90 percent and it is very fast and clear.

 I don’t know that it is louder per se – but I do feel it is easier to understand the Australian Karen voice in noisier environments.
 Also with the Crown toward my elbow the speaker is facing my hand, which also greatly improves clarity of sound for hearing Voiceover.

 Sometimes when the watch starts speaking a long string of information, a two-finger single tap usually mutes/pauses this,after half a second or so.
 In 2.0.1 I thought this was more responsive, but it seems flicking to the next item is more effective for shutting up long speech strings, such as from a calendar entry complication..

-The bug where the wrong message content is spoken when you move forward and bak through email messages, has not been fixed in 2.1. , This means that browsing the list of messages and hearing the wrong content summary, can lead to confusion and occasionally deleting the wrong email.
+The bug where the wrong message content is spoken when you move forward and bak through email messages, does not seem to be present on the Series 3 watch.

 I’d like an extra setting in Night Stand Mode to set Voiceover volume to a default night volume.
 Then you could confidently check the time through the night without making undue noise.